 Or you can apply a color overlay, which is an excellent option to incorporate brand colors.
 When choosing your image make sure there is enough tonal nuance to give the background more strength.

 Remember to look at the composition of your background image to find the best area for cropping.
-Make sure your text overlays the image in the right places (like the ocean and land in this case) with lighter text over darker areas and vice versa for easy reading.
+Make sure your text overlays the image in the right places (in this case, layering over the images makes the type even more impactful) with lighter text over darker areas and vice versa for easy reading.

 Using colors from the images and filling blank cells with flat swatches of color is a clever way to create tonal harmony.
 Place contrasting text over the colored cells or use the intersecting lines as an interesting way to form a unique composition.

-For this more muted palette a light grey has been applied to the empty cells of the grid.
-Your text cells will become a focal point.
+For this layout, a muted solid color has been chosen for the background to avoid too much clutter.
 For visual harmony, weigh up the balance between image and text, ensuring you don’t drown one with the other.